 A free throw shall be taken at the location of the ball, except:

-- a.
-If the foul is committed by a defending player within the defender's 2-meter area, the free throw shall be taken outside the 2-meter line; or - b.
+a.
+If the foul is committed by a defending player within the defender's Goal Area, the free throw shall be taken outside the Goal Area; or b.
 Where otherwise provided for in the rules.